An arraignment hearing is generally the first court appearance in a Colorado criminal case. At the hearing, three key things happen:

 2. Do I have to be there in person?

-If you were charged with a minor crime or misdemeanor, you may be able to have your attorney appear in court for your arraignment.
+If you were charged with a minor crime or misdemeanor, you may be able to have your attorney appear on your behalf for your arraignment.
 However, if you were charged with a felony, you will probably need to appear in person before a judge in the appropriate Colorado District Court.

 There may be a number of factors that make it difficult for you to appear in person for your arraignment, including